 The Windows XP update of Nendo, a 3D modeling tool by Izware

 Learn Unity 4 for iOS Game Development, published by Apress

 2001 Burbank, California

 Taking over for the original lead programmer, continued maintenance and development of the HyperBowl arcade and attraction 3D bowling game (now reimplemented and republished by me under license by Absolute Certainty).
 Optimized rendering, added performance analysis tools, an experimental XML format, updated the data importer to work with newer content creation tools, modified the DirectX renderer to work with newer graphics cards, localized the game for French installations, tweaked the audio code, and added support for arcade machines and new gameplay features.

 1999 - 2000 San Francisco, California

 Technical Lead for the web proxy portion of a WAP gateway supporting Neomar’s wireless browser on Blackberry and Palm devices.
 Implemented HTTP, transcoding, and SSL support all in Java.
 Design to release in five months, between the Series A and Series B funding rounds.
+I left when they pivoted from b2c to b2b.
+They eventually sold their assets to Good Technologies.
 All I got was this lousy stock certificate.

 1998 — 1999 Redwood City, Califonia